Rupan Deol Bajaj case

-Her husband Mr. B.R.
-Bajaj, was a senior I.A.S. officer of the Punjab Cadre, had filed a complaint in the Court of the Chief Judicial Magistrate for the same offenses, described above against KPS Gill and was a party to the case.
+Her husband, Mr. B.R.
+Bajaj, a senior I.A.S. officer of the Punjab Cadre, had filed a complaint in the Court of the Chief Judicial Magistrate for the same offences, described above, against KPS Gill and was a party to the case.

 Trial and sentencing

-In 2005, the Supreme Court of India upheld the charges and conviction of KPS Gill for the offense.
+In 2005, the Supreme Court of India upheld the charges and conviction of KPS Gill for the offence.
 He was spared from undergoing the three-month jail sentence as it was converted into probation by Punjab and Haryana High Court.
 KPS Gill was sentenced to pay a fine of Rs 200,000, be imprisoned rigorously for 3 months and simply for 2 months, and finally to serve 3 years of probation.
 Rupan Deol Bajaj declined to accept the monetary compensation.
 The court ordered that it be donated to women's organizations.
 After final appeals before the Supreme Court of India in July 2005 the conviction was upheld and the jail sentences were reduced to probation.